aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer install
 ```

 composer install downloads and installs the package versions specified in the composer.lock file into the vendor directory.
 If the vendor directory does not exist it will be created.
 It then calls composer dump-autoload to generate the PHP autoload files.
-If the --optimize-autoload option is specified or the optimize-autoload setting in composer.json is set to true, then it calls composer dump-autoload with the --optimize option.
+If the --optimize-autoload option is specified on the command line or the optimize-autoloader setting in composer.json is set to true, then it calls composer dump-autoload with the --optimize option.

 To install packages globally we can use the global modifier.